Municipal Broadband Remains Roadblocked In 16 States

 New York successfully passed SB 8008 in an April 2022 session, which authorizes the state to enter into agreements with municipalities to utilize excess broadband capacity and supports the state’s ConnectALL program.

-An additional bill has been proposed that would establish a revolving fund specifically for municipal broadband operations, earmarking $250 million dollars.
-The bill was referred to the Committee for Veterans, Homeland security and Military Affairs in January 2023.
+An additional bill was proposed that would establish a revolving fund specifically for municipal broadband operations, earmarking $250 million dollars.
+The bill was referred to the Committee for Veterans, Homeland security and Military Affairs in January 2023 and again in January 2024.

 Methodology